 Make Time to Volunteer All Year Long

-After the start of the new year, those charitable feelings can sometimes melt away quicker than the first snowfall.
+After the start of the new year, charitable feelings that come about because of the holidays can diminish.
 Oftentimes, organizations that are overwhelmed with volunteer requests during the holidays need the most help after the giving season is over.

 Volunteering is a way to keep a sense of holiday cheer going all year.
 The great state of Michigan is filled with opportunities to give back.
 Here’s a look at just a few:

-Cass Community Social Services is an organization that works to provide programs for food, health, housing and jobs to combat poverty and homelessness in and around the city of Detroit.
-For more details to volunteer, contact Sue Pethoud at 313-883-2277.
+- Cass Community Social Services is an organization that works to provide programs for food, health, housing and jobs to combat poverty and homelessness in and around the city of Detroit.

-The Kalamazoo Dream Center serves low-income and homeless individuals and families in southwest Michigan.
-Contact Rik Stone at 269-382-4760 to find ways to volunteer with the center.
+- The Kalamazoo Dream Center serves low-income and homeless individuals and families in southwest Michigan.

-Help The Little Forks Conservancy in Midland celebrate the environment by maintaining a preserve’s trail, planting or helping with various events.
-Contact their office at 989-835-4886 or email@example.com.
+- Help The Little Forks Conservancy in Midland celebrate the environment by maintaining a preserve’s trail, planting or helping with various events.

-The Humane Society of West Michigan is always looking for interested volunteers to help with activities like Reading with Fido.
-Contact Ashley Dahl, Volunteer and Foster Coordinator, at 616-791-8088 or firstname.lastname@example.org.
+- The Humane Society of West Michigan is always looking for interested volunteers to help with activities related to socializing and caring for shelter animals.

-The Sault Sainte Marie War Memorial Hospital offers volunteer opportunities like Helping Hands and Road to Recovery.
-Call Marcey Thorne at 906-635-4351 for more information.
+- The Sault Sainte Marie War Memorial Hospital offers volunteer opportunities like Helping Hands and Road to Recovery.

 Giving back builds friendship, fosters gratitude and brings continuous benefits that help build an even more positive Michigan.
 For even more service opportunities, connect with a volunteer center in your area that contributes to causes nationwide.